sts10/remote-words/readme.markdown

 ### More on licensing of word lists

+The words contained in these word lists are taken from two main sources: [Google Books Ngram data](https://storage.googleapis.com/books/ngrams/books/datasetsv3.html) and [a Wikipedia word frequency project](https://github.com/IlyaSemenov/wikipedia-word-frequency/).

-The words that make up the word lists in this project ultimately come from [Google Books Ngram data](https://storage.googleapis.com/books/ngrams/books/datasetsv3.html).
+Some of the words that make up the word lists in this project ultimately come from [Google Books Ngram data](https://storage.googleapis.com/books/ngrams/books/datasetsv3.html).
 That data compilation "is licensed under a [Creative Commons Attribution 3.0 Unported License](http://creativecommons.org/licenses/by/3.0/)" ([source](https://storage.googleapis.com/books/ngrams/books/datasetsv3.html)).

-This project has no association with Google, nor does Google endorse this project.
-[More information available at the original project's repo](https://github.com/sts10/common_word_list_maker).
+This project has no association with either Google, Wikipedia, or the creators of the Wikipedia frequency project cited above.
+Neither Google, Wikipedia, nor the creators of the Wikipedia word frequency project cited above endorses this project.